 Enjoy a traditional tea ceremony.

 Take a tour of Kyoto's most famous landmarks including Kinkakuji Temple (Golden Pavilion), which has an exquisite Japanese garden; Kyoto Railway Museum; and Kiyomizu Temple, an historic Buddhist temple that offers impressive views over the city.
 Afterwards, venture to some of Kyoto's beautiful formal gardens for a special Insider Experience.
 The rest of the afternoon is yours to spend at leisure.Daily :

 While you’re in Nara, the birthplace of sake, it seems fitting that you visit a sake brewery and savour a tasting.

 Today you'll enjoy a day trip to Nara, a picturesque city with an abundance of impressive temples.
 See Todai-ji Temple, the largest wooden building in the world and its Great Buddha and Nigatsu-do Shrine.
 Founded in 745 by Emperor Shomu, Todai-ji is a vast Buddhist temple complex that was constructed as a symbol of imperial power.
 Its famous Buddha towers overhead at 15 metres tall and is the largest Buddha statue in Japan.
 Later, it's time for a stroll through Nara's famous Deer Park, home to over 1,200 wild deer who freely roam the park, grazing on the spacious lawns.Daily :

 Visit Arashiyama Bamboo Grove.

 After an Insider Experience, continue on to Osaka and visit the Umeda Observatory in the iconic Umeda Sky building.
-Here, you’ll enjoy panoramic views over Osaka and its castle.
+Here, you'll enjoy panoramic views over Osaka and its castle.
+Continue on to the lively Dotonbori District.
 Celebrate your final evening with a Farewell Dinner.